Nebula-Block-Data/docs/Serverless_Endpoints/Text_Generation.md

 # Image Generation

 Use these models to generate text.
-Each model will support these parameters:
+Each model uses these parameters:

-- messages: The current dialogue between the user and the model.
+- Messages: The current dialogue between the user and the model.
-- system prompt: Set of instructions, guidelines, and contextual information, which tell the AI how to respond to the queries.
+- System Prompt: Set of instructions, guidelines, and contextual information, which tell the AI how to respond to the queries.
-- output length: The maximum number of tokens that will be generated for each response.
+- Output Length: The maximum number of tokens that will be generated for each response.
-- temperature: Temperature controls randomness, higher values increase diversity.
+- Temperature: Temperature controls randomness.
+Higher values increase diversity.
-- top_p: A higher value will result in more diverse outputs, while a lower value will result in more repetitive outputs.
+- Top P: A higher value will result in more diverse outputs, while a lower value will result in more repetitive outputs.

 `messages` is the only mandatory parameter.
 The rest are given default values.